ggilpin-ctrl/pulse-app/README.md

 ## 3/3/26 - Biweekly check in
 I was not able to go to class.
 I was behind on this project.
 My basketball season is wrapping up and during this I was at the MIAA tournament which is the last tournament.
 I have been busy with basketball and planned to really knock this assignment out when I am done.
+This is the summary of what I have done adn what I submitted on the check in:
+This week, I implemented persistent storage for mood entries, allowing data to be saved across app sessions.
+I also reorganized the project by introducing a Features folder to better manage different parts of the app.
+Additionally, I created the main home screen, which serves as a central hub for navigating between features.
+These updates improved both the functionality and structure of the Pulse App and prepared it for future expansion.